Chris Finch: Minnesota Timberwolves

 On February 22, 2021, the Minnesota Timberwolves named Finch the team's new head coach.
 In his first full season, he led the Timberwolves to a 46–36 finish and their first playoff berth since 2018.
 He received four 3rd-place votes for 2021–22 NBA Coach of the Year.
 On April 11, 2022, he signed a multi-year extension.

-On February 4, 2024, he was named the head coach of the Western Conference at the 2024 NBA All-Star Game.
-On April 21, 2024, Finch was named a top three finalist for NBA Coach of the Year.
-With 1:41 remaining in Game 4 of the Timberwolves' 2024 first-round series victory over the Phoenix Suns, Finch suffered a patellar tendon rupture after Timberwolves guard Mike Conley Jr. collided with him.
+On February 4, 2024, Finch was named the head coach of the Western Conference at the 2024 NBA All-Star Game.
+On April 21, 2024, he was named a top-three finalist for NBA Coach of the Year.
+With 1:41 remaining in Game 4 of the Timberwolves' 2024 first-round series victory over the Phoenix Suns, Finch suffered a patellar tendon rupture after Timberwolves guard Mike Conley collided with him.
 Conley was fouled and forced into Finch by Phoenix Suns guard Devin Booker.
-Assistant coach Micah Nori took over as interim head coach for the remainder of the game.
+Assistant coach Micah Nori took over as interim head coach for the rest of the game.

 Finch then led the Timberwolves to the largest Game 7 comeback in NBA history, overcoming a 20-point deficit to beat the reigning champion Denver Nuggets.
 They went on to fall to the Dallas Mavericks 4 to 1 in the Western Conference Finals.
 On June 24, 2024, he signed a multi-year extension.